Healthy shopping made easy.

 35. Coconut Oil

 Unrefined coconut oil is a natural anti-inflammatory.
-Also, check out Lose Weight with Coconut Oil.
+Check out these 6 Ways to Use Coconut Oil in Your Recipes.

 36. Balsamic Vinegar

-This vinegar is the foundation for many healthy salad dressing recipes, such as Strawberry Balsamic Dressing.
+This vinegar is the foundation for many healthy marinade and salad dressing recipes, such as this Strawberry Balsamic Dressing.

-Choose a no-sugar-added brand, and enjoy it in Honey-Dijon Glazed Salmon with a Hint of Lemon.
+Choose a no-sugar-added brand, and enjoy it in our Slow Cooker Honey Mustard Chicken.

 If you need fresh herbs, find them in the produce section.
-Better yet, see how easy it is to grow your own with DIY Herb Garden Roundup.
+Better yet, grow your own!

 Top burgers or nosh on fresh veggies with Dill Yogurt Spread.